ALPHAINVESTO

 Kelly Criterion

-A formula that determines the optimal position size based on your edge (win rate and payoff ratio) to maximize long-term capital growth without risking ruin.
+A formula that determines the optimal position size based on your edge (hit rate and payoff ratio) to maximize long-term capital growth without risking ruin.
 Most traders use fractional Kelly (¼ to ½) for safety.

 Overfitting